microsoft/mona-saas/README.md

 Once the script is finished, note the information provided in the `Mona Deployment Summary`.
 It's strongly recommended to save these values somewhere safe and convenient as you will likely need to refer to them again later.

 Locate the setup URL at the _very bottom_ of the script output.
-It will look similar to this —
+It will look similiar to this —

 ```shell
 https://mona-web-monaex01.azurewebsites.net/setup